Sign up for Newsletter and Savings

-Historically, sleeveboard patters have housed a number of different blades.
-Usually they are hinged on the larger end of the frame.
+Historically, sleeveboards have featured many different blades, usually hinged on the larger end of the frame.

-Great Eastern Cutlery, living up to their passion for traditional knives, makes a number of different versions of the sleeveboard.
-The #15 is 3.5" closed.
+Great Eastern Cutlery, with its passion for traditional knives, makes a number of variations on the sleeveboard pattern.
+This one, the popular #15, measures 3.5" closed.